Tarleton-Computer-Society/100DaysofCode/README.md

 # 100DaysofCode
 100 Days of Code is a self improvement tool, where you make a commitment to solve 1 coding problem everyday for the next 100 days.
+## Get Started
+- Choose a topic to get started on

 ## Rules